TheCloudLad/TheHackingBook/README.md

 <h1> 📘 TheHackingBook 2022</h1>
 <h3 align="center">📁 I fond This book so i download all and put it to have easy access and , If you have book and you want have it in this repositories you can send me in</h3>
-<p>I try to add it soon as possible so just text me and send it.</p>
+<p>I try to add it soon as possible so just text me and send it. 🖤</p>

 <h2>📄 Note</h2>
 <h3>Some book i Cant upload i try ti upload another place and add link to have access</h3>